dustinlyons/nixos-config/README.md

 This is my Nix configuration I share across my Macbook Pro and NixOS desktop in my office.

-## Technical Overview
-* [100% flake driven](https://github.com/dustinlyons/nixos-config/blob/main/flake.nix), no use of channels or `configuration.nix` during install or after
-* `home-manager` is built in as a module for both MacOS and NixOS; no need for extra CLI
-* Declarative disk management, say goodbye to disk utils
-* Declarative secrets for SSH, PGP, syncthing, and other tools
-* [Simple nix-command](https://github.com/dustinlyons/nixos-config/tree/main#bootstrap-new-computer) to start from zero, both x86 and MacOS platforms

 # Videos
 ## MacOS
 ### Updating dependencies with one command